 On the campaign trail and in office, President Donald Trump has promised to fight for the American worker.
-Yet in just over one year on the job, President Trump’s actions have repeatedly betrayed this promise.
+Yet since he took office in January 2017, President Trump’s actions have repeatedly betrayed this promise.
 His administration has rolled back protections to ensure that American workers can be safe on the job, receive fair pay and benefits, save for retirement, access high-quality training programs, have a voice in their workplace, and not be discriminated against at work.

 To hold President Trump accountable, the Center for American Progress Action Fund’s American Worker Project is tracking every action the president takes to weaken job protections for Americans.